BrokenFlows/Lak/README.md

 # Lak
+Lak is a 40-key macro ~~pad~~ board
 ![Lak Photo](images/lak.jpeg)

-Lak is a 40-key macro ~~pad~~ board

-The stl files in this repo, with the rest of the physical components outlined in the bill of materials, can be used to create a 40-key programmable macroboard.
+The stl files in this repository, with the rest of the physical components outlined in the bill of materials, can be used to create a 40-key programmable macroboard.

-Lak is a hand-wired keyboard project powered by a [nice!nano](https://nicekeyboards.com/nice-nano) V1 and [ZMK](https://zmk.dev).
+Lak is a hand-wired keyboard project powered by a [nice!nano](https://nicekeyboards.com/nice-nano) and [ZMK](https://zmk.dev).
-The shield config, keymap, and a prebuilt uf2 can be found [here](https://github.com/BrokenFlows/zmk-brokenflows).
+Instructions on where to find the shield config, keymap, and a prebuilt `.uf2` can be found in my [zmk-lak repo](https://github.com/BrokenFlows/zmk-lak).

 ## Instructions